What Are Game Improvement Irons?

 What Are The Disadvantages?

-There are a few reasons why many golfers who feel they can reliably hit the center of the face will choose a build that is not “game improvement.”
+There are a few reasons why many golfers who feel they can reliably hit the center of the face will choose a different type of build.
 First of all, many golfers have been playing with a certain aesthetic and for both style reasons and psychological reasons they prefer to play with the same type of club that they have played with their entire lives.
-They feel it gives them continuity in standing over a shot to see a certain “look” from a club that inspires confidence, demands a pure strike, and is easy for them to aim.
+They feel it gives them continuity in standing over a shot to see a certain look from a club that inspires confidence, demands a pure strike, and is easy for them to aim.

 RELATED: Lag Shot Review